The Secret Life of Plant Perception

-Plants have a wide range of senses and can react to chemicals, gravity, pressure, light, moisture, infections, temperature, oxygen and carbon dioxide concentrations, parasite infestation, disease, physical disruption, sound, and touch.
+Plants have a wide range of senses and can react to phenomena like chemicals, gravity, pressure, light, moisture, infections, temperature, oxygen and carbon dioxide concentrations, parasite infestation, disease, physical disruption, sound, and touch.

 Plants generally use their cells like we use our eyes, ears, mouth, and nose.
 In words, they pick up electro-chemical signals from the environment and then process that information, releasing hormones and electro-chemical signals, which causes the plant to react.

 Can plants think?